Narapati of Mrauk-U: Reign

 In Narapati's reign, the military might of Mrauk U began to dwindle.
 However, one of the achievements of Narapati was that he established diplomatic ties with Ava in 1640.
 He did not maintain good relations with the Dutch for trade.
 Narapati did not feel the need to adopt a Muslim name like his predecessors, which was a tradition for Arakanese kings who had control of Chittagong.
 Thus, the coins minted in his reign omitted the Kalima and the Persian script altogether.

 In December 1643, the new governor of Chittagong rebelled, taking a large group of Portuguese mercenaries with him into Mughal territory.
 Narapati sent substantial army to quell the rebellion, led by his right hand man since he was unable to walk due to illness.
 This expedition pillaged Chittagong bringing back 80,000 people - mostly weavers—and several tens of thousands of cattle.
 This effectively destroyed the importance of Chittagong as a trade centre and created deep division in Arakan as the Dutch East India Company and various nobles protested the move.
 The sceptics of the king's plan were eventually proven correct as the resettled craftsmen were decimated by a famine in 1645 caused by the sudden change in population, effectively destroying Arakan's textile industry as well.

+During the last year of his reign, the king became suspicious of his wife Nat Shin May.
+After a trial of strength, he succeeded in expelling her from the palace.
+Due to this, a fear of death started to haunt him, believing his wife or an ill disposed person will come towards him.
+In desperation, he built two pagodas, Thet-daw-She and Thet-daw-Saung close to the palace.

-The king ruled until his death in December 1645, with his son Thado succeeding him.
+The king ruled until his death.
+He died due to illness in December 1645, with his son Thado succeeding him.